Man Utd transfer news: Ole Gunnar Solskjaer 'working on one or two' deals amid links to Bruno Fernandes & Harry Maguire | Goal.com

 The Red Devils have already snapped up Daniel James and Aaron Wan-Bissaka in the summer window.

-Speculation has suggested that there will be more arrivals to come, with Sporting midfielder Bruno Fernandes and Leicester defender Harry Maguire considered to be top targets.
+Speculation suggests there are more arrivals to come, with Sporting midfielder Bruno Fernandes and Leicester defender Harry Maguire considered to be top targets.

 Solskjaer has stopped short of revealing the identity of those he has his sights set on, but concedes that every effort is being made to bring in more proven talent.